Key takeaways

 You can also negotiate directly with credit card companies to reduce the amount you owe.
 Call your creditor and request that they waive fees, lower interest rates, reduce monthly payments, or even settle for a smaller sum.
 Creditors are often willing to work with you if it means they’ll receive some payment rather than none.
 It helps if you’ve been a good customer in the past and are polite and honest.

-The main advantage of DIY is you’re not paying any fees to a third-party.
-The drawbacks are that you must keep yourself motivated and don’t necessarily have the negotiation expertise a professional debt settlement company or credit counselor does.
-DIY can be a good place to start and then determine if you need extra help.
+The main advantage of DIY is that you’re not paying any fees to a third party.
+The drawbacks are that you must keep yourself motivated and don’t necessarily have the negotiation expertise a professional debt settlement company or credit counselor has.
+DIY can be a good place to start, and then determine if you need extra help.

 Bankruptcy is a last resort.
-While it can offer a fresh start it comes with significant long-term consequences.
-Your credit score will take a huge hit – bankruptcy remains on your credit report for up to ten years – and can impact future borrowing abilities.
+While it can offer a fresh start, it has significant long-term consequences.
+Your credit score will take a huge hit.
+Bankruptcy remains on your credit report for up to ten years and can impact future borrowing abilities.

 Pros: Discharges most unsecured debts, offers a fresh financial start, stops calls from collection agencies.